lausek/lovm2/guide/src/building/expressions.md

 ## Resolvement of Variables

+The scope of a variable is determined by the previously emitted `Global` and `Local` declarations.
+In a block, the variable's scope is not fixed but can change after each statement.

-While lowering, the runtime keeps track of locally assigned identifiers.
+> **Behavior before v0.5.0:** While lowering, the runtime keeps track of locally assigned identifiers.
 This is crucial for determining the scope during read access later.
 If a variable is not known locally, a fallback to global scope happens.

 ## Example